imanewkm/alx-project-nexus/README.md

 ---

+## 🤝 ALX ProDev Collaboration

+**Frontend Team**: React Native/Expo development with modern mobile UX patterns **Backend Team**: Django API development with GraphQL integration **Collaboration Tools**: Git workflows, shared documentation, and unified testing strategies

-**Built with love as part of the ALX ProDev Frontend & Backend Engineering Programs**
+**Built with ❤️ as part of the ALX ProDev Frontend & Backend Engineering Programs**

 *This project showcases the culmination of intensive learning in both frontend and backend development, demonstrating full-stack application building skills, collaborative development practices, and modern software engineering principles.*

+## 📄 License

+This project is created for educational purposes as part of the ALX ProDev Engineering Programs.

+## 🙏 Acknowledgments

+- **ALX ProDev Engineering Programs** for providing comprehensive full-stack development education
+- **Crafting Community** for inspiring this specialized social platform
+- **Open Source Libraries** that made this project possible
+- **Collaborative Learning** environment that enhanced the development process